 Armed Forces Community

 Somerset has long-standing links with the armed forces; particularly the major units based here, such as RNAS Yeovilton and Norton Manor Camp (40 Commando).
-Local organisations, including councils, already have good relationships with these bases and the charities that support in-service and ex-service ('veterans') personnel, their families and dependants.
+Local organisations, including councils, already have good relationships with these bases in September 2020 and the charities that support in-service and ex-service ('veterans') personnel, their families and dependants.

 The Somerset Covenant builds on existing relationships between these organisations and provides a more consistent and comprehensive approach to a range of priority areas including education, employment, health and welfare.
 It supports the key principle of ensuring members of this community experience no disadvantage in accessing timely, comprehensive and effective services.